 While working at the Victorian Deaf Society HEAR (Hearing Education and Aural Rehabilitation) Service she was drawn to the challenge of providing effective tinnitus and hyperacusis management.
 Myriam had the opportunity at HEAR Service to focus intensively on tinnitus and hyperacusis therapy for five years, co-ordinating the HEAR Service Tinnitus and Hyperacusis Program for most of that time.

-Myriam is the most experienced audiologist internationally in providing audiological evaluation and therapy for acoustic shock disorder patients.
-She offers skype consultations, workplace consultancy and regularly lectures in acoustic shock, hyperacusis and TTTS.
+Myriam has been working with acoustic shock patients on a frequent basis since 2002, making her the most experienced audiologist internationally in the provision of acoustic shock evaluation and therapy.
+She offers online video consultations, workplace consultancy and regularly lectures in acoustic shock, hyperacusis and TTTS.
 She is committed to the research and development of new and innovative approaches to tinnitus, hyperacusis, acoustic shock disorder, TTTS and misophonia therapy, utilising her clinical experience of Tinnitus Retraining Therapy (TRT), Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT) and mindfulness psychological strategies.
 Myriam is closely involved with the Tinnitus Association of Victoria and the formation of Tinnitus Australia.

 Bachelor of Science, University of Melbourne, 1973